Kate Brauman

-Kate A. Brauman is an American scientist who uses an interdisciplinary tool set to examine the interactions between land use change and water resources.
-Brauman is the lead scientist for the Global Water Initiative at University of Minnesota's Institute on the Environment.
+Kate A. Brauman is an American scientist who uses an interdisciplinary tool set to examine the interactions between land use change and water resources, with a focus on water security.
+Brauman is the Deputy Director of the Global Water Security Center at The University of Alabama.

 Early life and education

 Brauman, daughter of two chemists (John I. Brauman and Sharon K Brauman), grew up in the San Francisco Bay Area and had mixed feelings about being a scientist.
 She notes that it was her undergraduate mentor, Robert Pollack who helped her see the connections between her desire to be creative and affect things that people care about, with science.
-Brauman graduated Summa Cum Laude with a Bachelor of Arts in Science and Religion from Columbia University in 2000.
-After college she worked at the Natural Resources Defense Council from 2001 to 2004 where she was the Membership and Public Education Senior Associate.
-She credits her time at the NRDC for making her realize that the environment, in particular water and energy, are areas that people care deeply about; plus questions around water and energy need to be approached from multiple angles: biophysical, economic, and social, to find real-world solutions.
-After her time with the NRDC, she went on to get her Ph.D. at Stanford University, funded by the National Science Foundation's Graduate Research Fellowship and the Lucille Packard Stanford Graduate Fellowship, within the Emmett Interdisciplinary Program in Environment and Resources with an emphasis in hydrologic ecosystem services in 2010.
-Brauman's interdisciplinary dissertation, under the direction of Gretchen Daily and David Freyberg, brought together elements of hydrology, ecohydrology, and economics to understand the impacts of water extraction on the Big Island of Hawai'i.
+Brauman graduated summa cum laude with a Bachelor of Arts in Science and Religion from Columbia University in 2000.
+After college she worked at the Natural Resources Defense Council as the Membership and Public Education Senior Associate.
+She credits her time at the NRDC for making her realize that environmental issues, in particular water and energy, are areas that people care deeply about and need to be approached from multiple angles: biophysical, economic, and social solutions.
+Brauman's interdisciplinary dissertation, under the direction of Gretchen Daily and David Freyberg, brought together elements of hydrology, ecohydrology, and economics to understand the impacts of water extraction on the Big Island of Hawaiʻi, at Stanford University.
+Her work was funded by the National Science Foundation's Graduate Research Fellowship and the Lucille Packard Stanford Graduate Fellowship, within the Emmett Interdisciplinary Program in Environment and Resources with an emphasis in hydrologic ecosystem services in 2010.